- Lots of cargo space

 The 2019 Ford Explorer tackles family life well.
 The popular Explorer makes its way onto just about every three-row crossover SUV shopping list, and with good reason.
 It’s roomy, rides well, and offers some standout features.

 Yet the 2019 Explorer’s basic design is showing its age, now nearly a decade into its life cycle.
-A new model is on the horizon.
+A new 2020 Explorer has great promise, with a new platform and a coming plug-in hybrid model; it's put the 2019 model on the shelf and it isn't even on sale yet.

 We rate the Explorer at 4.8 out of 10.
 (Read more about how we rate cars.)